sarbbottam/react-accessible-typeahead/README.md

   clearInputOnSelect={true}

   // required
+  // use the onSelectedindexUpdate, onSelect hook to perform any action corresponding to the events onSelectedindexUpdate={this.onSelectedindexUpdate}
+  onSelect={this.onSelect}

+  // optional
-  // use the onExpand, onCollapse, onSelectedindexUpdate, onSelect hook to perform any action corresponding to the events onExpand={this.onExpand}
+  // use the onExpand, onCollapse hook to perform any action corresponding to the events onExpand={this.onExpand}
   onCollapse={this.onCollapse}
-  onSelectedindexUpdate={this.onSelectedindexUpdate}
-  onSelect={this.onSelect}
 >
   <Input
     // required